 - Review this retrospective template: TEMPLATE: Sprint Retrospective(Grouping Issues)

 This meeting helps the team prepare tasks for the next Sprint Planning Meeting.
 Ideally the whole team partakes, but the Technical Lead, Product Owner, and Project Manager must attend for the meeting to be well balanced and effective.

 - Collaborate with the PO prior to the meeting and establish what the meeting should accomplish

 - At the beginning of the meeting, state the goal and timebox (typically 1.5 hours)

 - Share your screen, while looking at the backlog together

-- Guide the team in doing the following during a backlog grooming session:
+- Guide the team in doing the following during a Backlog Refinement session:

 - Write user stories using the template "As a [user type] I want to [achieve some goal] so that [some reason]."

 - Break down user stories that are too big (epics)